« return to job listing

 - Coordinate critical care treatment with other specialists

 - Consult and instruct residents on critical care

 - Doctor of Medicine or Doctor of Osteopathy degree from an approved school of medicine or osteopathy

 - Board eligibility in a basic specialty (surgery, anesthesiology, pediatrics or internal medicine)

-- For qualified status, completion of a fellowship in critical care medicine or equivalent, acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a critical care medicine or equivalent residency program acceptable to the Surgeon General, HQ USAF